evantypanski/gameblockly/README.md

 See [Ardublockly][1] for instructions on installation and features.
 It is generally the same.

+In order to install, add the Gameduino_Sprites directory to you Arduino libraries directory and make sure you have the Gameduino library.

 Notice how the files are running their uncompressed versions and the build will not include GameBlockly files.
 This is important if planning on using GameBlockly: continue running on uncompressed files or add that functionality.
 Was not needed for my purposes.